iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > It causes my phone to dangerously overheat<br> :date: __2021-03-30 22:36:39__

 > Earlier it took about 7 minutes to complete a calc.
 But now even after 40 minutes 0 calculations are done.
 When I keave the phone for overnight calculations it only did 5 calculations in 8 hours.
 Is it the calculations are getting complex or there is something wrong with the app<br> :date: __2021-03-22 18:10:14__

-> Great idea, app badly done.
-We do free work for the company, but the app isn't FOSS.
-There is no option to disable dreamlab, sometimes I just want to charge my phone and not run the app.
-It frequently gets stuck on 1 job and doesn't do anything all night.
-Finally it needs a way to disable Amber alerts so I can sleep and run dreamlab without being awoken by gov.<br> :date: __2021-03-21 04:16:27__

-> Used it for a few years.
-Was a good app.
-Then for 2 months in a row it claimed I'd used all my data allocation on the first day.
-Uninstalled and reinstalled and was considered a new user.<br> :date: __2021-03-05 12:20:49__